rackerlabs/rackspace-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 To learn more about how to troubleshoot latency issues with traceroute see the MaxCDN tutorial [Reading a Traceroute](https://www.maxcdn.com/one/tutorial/how-to-read-a-traceroute/).

+### Additional tools installed by default for Mac and Linux

+The following tools are installed on all Windows, Mac, and Linux operating systems and servers by default.

 #### Telnet